openebs/openebs/contribute/design/1.x/replica_scaleup/dataplane/20190910-replica-scaleup.md

 It sets property as 'on' if replica is created first time related to that CVR.
 Otherwise, it sets to 'off'.

+#### More Info on Quorum

+cstor-pool-mgmt creates replica with quorum as 'on' if status.Phase is Init.
+If state is 'Recreate', it creates replica (if needed) with quorum as 'off'.

+At cstor-istgt,
+	if quorum is off for a replica, that replica won't participate in IO related consistency factor checks.
+Its there to rebuild missing data while its taking ongoing IOs.
+	if quorum is on,
+		that replica participate in deciding the fate of IOs. cstor-istgt returns success/failure to client based on the response from replicas in quorum list.

 #### Current Implementation -- Config
 - cstor-volume-mgmt reads configuration from CStorVolume CR.
   - spec.replicationFactor